nphlp/EcoService/docs/crud-prisma.md

 This hook provides a `data` value, `isLoading` state to handle loading state and `error` state to handle errors.

 By default, the hook will not fetch data on the first render.
-This is useful for [Next.js SSR](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming#what-is-streaming) when hydrating intial values of a `useState` with server data.
+This is useful for [Next.js SSR](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming#what-is-streaming) when hydrating initial values of a `useState` with server data.

 ![useFetch](../public/docs/crud-prisma/use-fetch.png)

-> [!NOTE] Example
+> [!NOTE]
 > See the [useFetch](../utils/FetchV2/FetchHookV2.ts) hook for more details. \
 > Also, see the SSR usage example for a better understanding :
 >